wmmihaa/Introduction-to-Node.js/manuals/hol1.md

 # Introduction to Node.js
-# HOL1 – Hello World
+# HOL1 – Getting started with JavaScript
 ## Description
 This lab is about getting you comfortable with JavaScript.
 We assume you have some fundamental programming skills, and the focus will be on understanding *anonymous functions* in JavaScript.
 In this lab you will create a function to buy a product and withdraw the price from an account balance.
 You’ll be given an existing script as a starting point.